Ichoran/hdf5-image-medley/scala/ABOUT.md

 To compile the project, if SBT is correctly configured, you need only type `sbt compile` at the command-line.

 To run the project, you will need to make sure Java can find the HDF5 binaries.
-In my case, the following worked:
+In my case, the following worked on Ubuntu 14.04:

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/jni
 ```

 because that is where the `libjhdf5.so` file is located on my system.

+On Mac OS X, I copied the `.dylib` files from Resources/lib in the Mac OS HDF-Java distribution into `Library/Java/Extensions` in my home directory.
+No combination of `DYLD_LIBRARY_PATH` and other things seemed to work.

 Locations may be different on Windows and Mac, or may just work.

 To run the example, use `sbt run` (once the library path includes the HDF5 binary library).
 It will compile the code if needed.